eyscott/Equine_lncRNA/README.md

 All the scripts used to run this pipeline are provided in numerical order in this Github page.
 The scripts used to make the figures for the publication are also provided, ordered using roman numerals, in this Github page.

 The input data originated from the equine transcriptome annotation by Mansour et al (2016).
-Scripts and data needed for the inputs can be found at
+Scripts and data needed for the inputs can be found
 [here](https://github.com/drtamermansour/horse_trans)

+The lncRNA gene transfer format (GTF) file can be downloaded [here] (http://de.cyverse.org/dl/d/EBBAF4AF-7A5D-42F2-AE59-E1FF5A3C460C/lncRNA_new.gtf)

+The lncRNA browser extensible data (BED) file can be downloaded [here] (http://de.cyverse.org/dl/d/7A350F1A-C796-4D0C-B2DF-36AC604BBE11/lncRNA_final.bed)

+The BED file can be added as a custom track in UCSC browser for visualization